About This Infusionsoft Review

 How does Infusionsoft stack up against its competitors?

 The small business marketing automation market is getting VERY competitive.
-Overall, it’s been a good thing to see new improvements and aggressive pricing.
+Overall, it’s been a good thing for users like you and me because it means that we're getting new improvements and aggressive pricing.

 Infusionsoft vs Hubspot